Reviews You Can Rely On

 The bigger your backpack, the further its mass is from your center of gravity.
 This can make hiking with your pack more strenuous, leading to premature fatigue and ultimately less fun outdoors.
 Sleeping bags are usually one of the largest items in your overnight pack.
 Therefore, getting a bag that compresses smaller is a good way to reduce the size of your load and overall burden.
 As with weight, the more time you spend on the trail, or the more challenging that trail is, the more this becomes important.

 All the bags we tested include a regular stuff sack or compression sack for storing them inside your backpack.
 The regular stuff sacks, however, are ineffective at compressing a sleeping bag.
-Therefore, to evaluate packed size fairly, we used the same 11-liter Granite Gear Air Compressor compression sack to measure each bag's minimum compressed volume.
+So, to evaluate packed size fairly, we used the same 11-liter Granite Gear Air Compressor compression sack to measure each bag's minimum compressed volume.
+We also noted how strenuous it was to stuff each bag back into its individual pack.

 backpacking sleeping bag - compression sacks help reduce the packed size of your sleeping bag...